GameFoundry/bsf/Documentation/Manuals/User/sceneQueries.md

 ## All overlap methods {#sceneQueries_b_a}
 These overlap methods return an array of **Collider**%s consisting of all the objects the provided shape is currently overlapping.
 Relevant methods are:
- - @ref bs::Physics::boxOverlap "Physics::boxOverlap()"
+ - @ref bs::PhysicsScene::boxOverlap "PhysicsScene::boxOverlap()"
- - @ref bs::Physics::sphereOverlap "Physics::sphereOverlap()"
+ - @ref bs::PhysicsScene::sphereOverlap "PhysicsScene::sphereOverlap()"
- - @ref bs::Physics::capsuleOverlap "Physics::capsuleOverlap()"
+ - @ref bs::PhysicsScene::capsuleOverlap "PhysicsScene::capsuleOverlap()"
- - @ref bs::Physics::convexOverlap "Physics::convexOverlap()"
+ - @ref bs::PhysicsScene::convexOverlap "PhysicsScene::convexOverlap()"

 They all share a common interface.
 As input they take a shape with its starting position and orientation, and return an array of overlapping objects.